rickgejr/Ama-gi/README.md

 9. Be tangilbe in the sense of there being an actual physical coin/bill, credit/debit card, smartphone app, computer app etc.
 10. Tool of savings as much as possible.
 (Accomplished it two ways.
 Saving the physical coins or bills and/or holding the 'code.')
 11. No set fees
-12. Private: maintain CryptoNote Privacy Perimeters
+12. Private: maintain CryptoNote Privacy Parameters